Frequently Asked Questions

 In addition to educational recommendations, our team will provide therapeutic recommendations and suggest practical strategies that families can use at home, where relevant.

-All recommendations are thoughtfully tailored to your child’s individual needs, taking into account their age, developmental stage, and current educational level.
+All recommendations are thoughtfully tailored to your child/young person’s individual needs, taking into account their age, developmental stage, and current educational level.

-We also consider any upcoming transitions - such as starting preschool, primary, secondary, or third-level education - and include recommendations and suggestions to help support your child through these important changes.
+We also consider any upcoming transitions - such as starting preschool, primary, secondary, or third-level education - and include recommendations and suggestions to help support your child/young person through these important changes.

-28. What’s the best way to help prepare my child?
+28. What’s the best way to help prepare my child/young person?

-Talking to your child in advance can really help ease any worries.
+Talking to your child/young person in advance can really help ease any worries.
 Let them know the assessment is not a medical examination - there are no physical checks involved - and it’s not a school test.
 They won’t be expected to read or write.

 We'll send you a child-friendly guide to help your child understand what to expect.
-We've also created a video of our clinic so families can show their child in advance where they’re going:
+We've also created a video of our clinic for families:

 29. Will my private health insurance cover some of the cost?